 Management believes there is potential for further discoveries and concomitant possibility for value creation at its gold properties in the Klondike District, Yukon.
 The Company's conviction in continued well-planned, efficient exploration remains unchanged, however management recognizes the need to safeguard the Company's treasury and advance its programs in measured steps.
-A minimum budget of \$2.0 million has been authorized for 2020 exploration.
+A minimum budget of \$2.0 million is contemplated for 2020 exploration, with budget planning underway at this time.
 Additional funding may be required.